Why We Are Currently Obsessed With These Black Girl Makeup Ideas

 Golden Bronze Glam

-A strong contour around the cheekbones maintains the face looking sculpted.
-A warm brown lip and clear gloss on top give you that clean, seamless finish.
+Strong cheekbone contour keeps your face looking sculpted while a warm brown lip with clear gloss on top gives you that polished finish.

 @christalchignon